 Please complete an application through the AAMC Electronic Residency Application Service (ERAS).
 The application requires a personal statement, medical school transcript, USMLE scores for Step 1 and 2 exams, three letters of reference, and the Dean's letter.
 It is preferred to have Step 2 completed, with scores available for review, by February 1.
 Residency positions are selected through the National Resident Matching Program (NRMP).

-Our program features 29 total residents divided over the 4 years of training.
-We offer either 7 or 8 categorical positions each year.
+Our program has expanded in 2023 and we now offer 9 categorical positions each year.
 Our categorical residency positions include one year of Internal Medicine at NYP/Weill Cornell, followed by three years of neurology, though some neurology and psychiatry rotation time is built into the PGY1 year.
 A separate application to the NRMP for the internal medicine PGY1 year is not required for our program.

 Unexpected program vacancies are listed through the AAMC "Find a Resident" Website.
 If you have any questions, please review the Frequently Asked Questions section.
 Also, please feel free to contact us directly.

-For foreign applicants, NewYork-Presbyterian Hospital ONLY sponsors J-1 visas through ECFMG.
+NewYork-Presbyterian Hospital only sponsors J-1 visas through ECFMG.
 NYPH does not sponsor H-1B visas.

 For international medical school graduates, ECFMG certification is required.